 I’ve mentioned this to some of you person-to-person, but it’s worth saying here in public: the Sunday Joint has become my favorite part of the workweek.
 It’s taken me back to writing, which I haven’t done much of since History of Surfing came out ten years ago.
 Better still, it’s opened a line of communication to you guys that didn’t previously exist.
 In fact, the Sunday Joint leads directly to the Monday Crack, in which I get to happily fuck off all other EOS duties and responsibilities in order to pass emails back and forth with whoever has a Joint-related comment or critique.

-My job satisfaction matches my Scrabble game: soaring, majestic, impossible to beat.
+My job satisfaction matches my Scrabble game: soaring, majestic, unbeatable.

 Anyway, we’ve posted maybe 30% of the Joints (big thanks to EOS first-round draft pick Brad Barrett), so you can now type ‘sunday joint’ into the EOS search bar and dive in.
 Click here for results.
 Or if you’re looking for a specific Joint rip from the past, try that in the search box and if we’ve already loaded the page it will show up.
 ‘Bob McTavish,’ for example, brings up this 2018 Joint.
 The opening photo for all the newly-posted Sunday Joints looks something the two shots you see above.